 • fibroids or other neoplasms in the uterine cavity;

-• polyps in the uterine region;
+• polyps in the uterine area;

 • ovarian cysts;